Skip to content

 Supporting video and audio resources for KS2

 Supporting the downloadable teacher guidance, writing activities, and five-part story, we have recordings of Tom Palmer reading each section of the story.
-You can watch each part of the story below, or access the full playlist.
+You can watch each part of the story from our full playlist.
+In addition there are supporting audio files that are referenced in the guidance and resources, and available for you to listen to here:

 Audio: Tom Palmer and Mala Tribich interview: Part 1